Holmes (surname)

 Holmes is an English-language surname with several origins.

 The name can be a variant of the surname Holme.
 This surname has several etymological origins: it can be derived from a name for someone who lived next to a holly tree, from the Middle English holm; it can also be derived from the Old English holm and Old Norse holmr.
 Another probable origin of Holmes is from a placename near Dundonald, or else a place located in the barony of Inchestuir.

 The surname is also sometimes an Anglicised form of the Gaelic Mac Thomáis; similarly, Holmes can also be a variant of Cavish, derived as an Anglicised form of Mac Thámhais.
+In the western Highland Gaelic dialect of Knapdale and Argyll, Holmes derives specifically from MacGilleTamhais, transitioning through MacTamhais and MacHomais before anglicising to Holmes — making it an associated family name of Clan MacTavish.
+These Highland Holmes families are genealogically distinct from Lowland Holmes families, which have separate etymological origins.